BNN-UPC/ignnition/docs_rst/examples.rst

 some minor changes, which should help avoid any potential designing issue.
-Also, in each of the respective directories of the use-cases presented, we also provide a file containing a single sample of the dataset to help the user to better understand the required structure of the dataset.
+Also, in each of the respective directories of the use-cases presented, we also provide a file containing a single sample of the dataset to help the user better understand the required structure of the dataset.

 Below you can find the list of examples implemented so far by